St. Mary's Assumption Church (New Orleans, Louisiana): Description

 It was declared a National Historic Landmark in 1974, significant as a rare and elaborate example German Baroque Revival architecture.

 In 1965, the church was heavily damaged by Hurricane Betsy, which resulted in the church being temporarily closed, and almost resulted in the church being demolished.
-In 2005, Hurricane Katrina caused heavy rain and wind damage, and water infiltration damaged interior plaster and ceiling, according to the National Park Service.
+In 2005, Hurricane Katrina caused heavy rain and wind damage, and water infiltration damaged interior plaster and ceiling.

 Best-selling novelist Anne Rice had her marriage convalidated at St. Mary's Assumption with her husband Stan.
-In addition, Anne Rice included the church in her fictional work.
-For example, in The Witching Hour, two of the main characters, Rowan and Michael, were married at St. Mary's Assumption.
-Also, in Blackwood Farm, the church is the setting of Aunt Queen's funeral.
+Rice included the church in her fictional work.
+In The Witching Hour, two of the main characters were married at St. Mary's Assumption.
+In Blackwood Farm, the church is the setting of a funeral.
 In 2005, Rice added text and pictures on her website that encouraged donations to St. Mary's Assumption to help repair the damage caused by Hurricane Katrina.

 The church has two pipe organs.
-The grand organ in the 2nd balcony was constructed in 1861 by the firm of Simmons & Willcox of Boston.
+The grand organ in the second balcony was constructed in 1861 by the firm of Simmons & Willcox of Boston.
 It was rebuilt with new tubular pneumatic chests in 1900 by William Schuelke.
 It was partially electrified ca. 1920.
-The choir organ was constructed by Pels & VanLeeuwen of Alkmaar, The Netherlands, in 1971 for the chapel of First Presbyterian Church of Royal Oak, MI, as that firm's Op.
-775. It was relocated to St. Mary's Assumption Church in 2015 by Redman Organ Co. of Forth Worth, TX, with the assistance of Renaissance Pipe Organ Co. of Ann Arbor, MI.
+The choir organ was constructed by Pels & VanLeeuwen of Alkmaar, The Netherlands, in 1971 for the chapel of First Presbyterian Church of Royal Oak, Michigan, as that firm's Op.
+775. It was relocated to St. Mary's Assumption Church in 2015.